Dooders/PyColi/README.md

 * `random_walk` - Randomly move in any direction
 * `biased_random_walk` - Randomly move in any direction, but with a bias towards higher nutrient concentrations
+* `biased_random_walk_with_memory` - biased random walk with memory of the previous nutrient concentration and additional bias to higher concentrations